BYUHPC/slurm-auto-array/share/man/man1/slurm-auto-array.1.md

 `::: arg(s)`

-:   Run the given command on each of the arguments (separated by the interior delimiter) that follow `:::`.
-Specified
+:   Run the given command on each of the arguments that follow `:::`.
+Specified after the command.
+Multiple sets of
-    after the command.
-Multiple sets of `:::` can be specified, in which case the arguments will be crossed.
+    `:::` can be specified, in which case the arguments will be crossed.
 For example, `slurm-auto-array -- echo ::: a b c ::: 1 2` will print every combination of the letter and number arguments (`a 1`, `a 2`, `b 1`, ...), for six total work units.
 If this is specified, stdin will be passed to the work unit command rather than being used as arguments.

 `:::+ arg(s)`